xq/cloudformation-provisioner/README.md

 ## Tests

 The repository also contains a suite of tests to verify that the provisioner works properly.
-To run it, make sure the following gem is installed and up to date:
+To run them, make sure the following gem is installed and up to date:

 - rspec